diner.webp

 How does the Parabolic Mic work with Nell's Diner's interactables?

-The Parabolic Microphone picks up sounds at range, and Nell's Diner's cream cans create a specific audio event when a ghost interacts with them.
-Spray a can, step back, and monitor with the Parabolic Mic.
-The haunted hiss the ghost produces is audible through the equipment, giving you a passive way to track ghost location without direct confrontation.
+The Parabolic Microphone detects sounds at distance, and Nell's Diner's cream cans trigger a specific audio event when ghosts interact with them.
+Spray a can, back off, and listen through the Parabolic Mic.
+The haunted hiss the ghost produces registers through the equipment, letting you track ghost location passively without direct exposure.

-This technique works particularly well in Nell's Diner because the map's small footprint means the ghost's range of movement is limited.
-A confirmed cream can interaction narrows the ghost room down significantly.
+This method works especially well in Nell's Diner because the map's tight footprint limits ghost movement range.
+A confirmed cream can interaction significantly narrows down the ghost room.

 What's next for Phasmophobia's map reworks?

-Nell's Diner isn't just a new location.
-According to PC Gamer's interview with Phasmophobia's lead social and community manager Tom Dent, it sets the visual and design standard that Kinetic Games plans to bring to the game's older maps through reworks.
+Nell's Diner isn't just a standalone addition.
+It establishes the visual and design benchmark Kinetic Games plans to apply to the game's older maps through comprehensive reworks.

 Tanglewood rework incoming